tomor/netsimulate/README.md

     - When a server closes a connection which is in idle pool on the client side, it's detected once the client tries to use it
     - The client discards the broken connection and opens a new one (or uses another one form the idle pool)
-    - The HTTP request is sent only once over a "ok" connection
+    - The HTTP/1.1 request is sent only once over a "ok" connection
     - Simulation 08
       ![Wireshark - simulation 08 - closed connection in idle pool](./docs/img/08-closed-conn-detect-on-client.png)

-6. Multiple HTTP requests in parallel over separate TCP connections
+6. Multiple HTTP/1.1 requests in parallel over separate TCP connections
     - When a client does 3 HTTP requests in parallel, 3 TCP connections are opened at once.
     - Simulation 09
       ![Wireshark - simulation 09 - requests in parallel](./docs/img/09-requests-in-parallel.png)
      - This simulation also shows that default http.Transport config for http client for MaxIdleConnectionsPerHost is 2 because the third connection is not put to the idle pool.
 See output: `client trace: Failed to put connection back to idle pool: http: putIdleConn: too many idle connections for host`

-7. Multiple HTTP requests in parallel done in series via 1 TCP connection
+7. Multiple HTTP/1.1 requests in parallel done in series via 1 TCP connection
     - When a client does 3 HTTP requests in parallel while the http.Transport config MaxConnsPerHost is set to 1, they will be serialized over 1 TCP connection.
     - Simulation 10
       ![Wireshark - simulation 10 - requests in parallel serialized](./docs/img/10-requests-in-parallel-not-really.png)

-8. HTTP2 behaviour - multiple HTTP request multiplexed over 1 TCP connection
+8. HTTP2 behaviour - multiple HTTP/2 request multiplexed over 1 TCP connection
      - When a client does 3 HTTP2 requests in parallel, they are multiplexed over 1 TCP connection even if the client is allowed to open multiple TCP connections.
      - Simulation 21
        ![Wireshark - simulation 21 - requests in parallel HTTP2](./docs/img/21-http2-one-tcp-multiple-http-parallel.png)